agitter/spras/README.md

 ![SPRAS overview](doc/spras-overview.png)
 SPRAS overview showing [PathLinker](https://github.com/Murali-group/PathLinker) and [Omics Integrator](https://github.com/fraenkel-lab/OmicsIntegrator) as representative pathway reconstruction algorithms.

+## Warning
+This branch contains partial support for directed edges.
+This feature has only been tested with Omics Integrator 1.
+Other pathway reconstruction algorithms have not been tested on this branch and should not be run.

 ## Installing and running SPRAS
 SPRAS requires
 - Files in this repository